Sell-side report best practices & examples

 Highlights

-• Sell-side reports drive institutional and retail investment strategies through detailed financial analysis, valuation insights, and investment recommendations.
+- Sell-side reports influence institutional and retail investment strategies through detailed financial analysis, valuation insights, and investment recommendations.

-• Analyst ratings shape short-term market sentiment, often triggering immediate stock price movements.
+- Analyst ratings shape short-term market sentiment and can trigger immediate stock price movements.

 What is a sell-side equity research report?